What to Do If You Get Scammed Online Shopping: Recovery, Disputes and Reporting:

 Credit card

-Strongest option — federal law (Fair Credit Billing Act) protects cardholders for unauthorised or undelivered purchases
+Strongest option — federal law, the Fair Credit Billing Act, protects cardholders for unauthorised or undelivered purchases.

 Debit card